cedric190703/Evaltic/README.md

-# Abacus
+# Evaltic
-This project is about to reproduce Abacus for operations.

 <pre>
-This porject have 3 parts :
+This project has 3 parts :
 1 => Preprocessing on the expression to cleanup the expression or detect a potential error.

 2 => Shunting yard for converting the arrays of expression from the preprocessing part into a postfix expression.